top of page

-Accident investigation reports are meant to do more than describe what happened.
-Their purpose is (or at least should be) to uncover why an event unfolded the way it did, and most importantly, what can be changed to prevent it from happening again.
+Accident investigation reports are meant to do more than just describe what happened.
+Their purpose is to uncover why an event unfolded the way it did.
+Most importantly, they should identify what can be changed to prevent similar incidents in the future.

-That’s why this particular report into a midair collision that took place during the Reno Air Races in 2023 felt unsatisfying.
-While interesting in detail, it ultimately produced no changes.
-Without actionable recommendations, an investigation risks becoming nothing more than a historical account, a document that informs, but does not improve.
+That’s why this particular report into a midair collision during the Reno Air Races in 2023 felt unsatisfying.
+While it was interesting in detail, it ultimately produced no changes.
+Without actionable recommendations, an investigation risks becoming nothing more than a historical account—a document that informs but does not improve.

-This is a lesson that resonates far beyond aviation.
+This lesson resonates far beyond aviation.
 In business, post-mortems, project reviews, and after-action reports often fall into the same trap.
-They describe the event, note the outcome, but fail to extract the learning needed to do things better next time.
+They describe the event and note the outcome but fail to extract the learning needed to do things better next time.
 If we’re not using these opportunities to adapt systems, behaviours, or processes, then the effort is wasted.

 What struck me about this investigation was how much was left unexplored.
-Because the aircraft involved were older, there was little recorded data.
+The aircraft involved were older, leading to little recorded data.
 Instead, the report relied heavily on witness testimony.
-The conclusion that the two pilots “did not see each other” is fairly unsurprising, in fact, it’s almost inevitable.
+The conclusion that the two pilots “did not see each other” is unsurprising; it’s almost inevitable.
 But is that enough?
-Surely the value lies not in stating the obvious, but in asking: what made it more likely that the pilots didn’t or wouldn't see or anticipate each other?
+Surely the value lies not in stating the obvious but in asking: what made it more likely that the pilots didn’t or wouldn't see or anticipate each other?

 This is where richer insights need to be drawn, and where parallels to business are clear.
 Let’s look at three areas that could have provided stronger takeaways, both for aviation and for organisations everywhere.